 Walking up to La Pharmacie Anglaise, you know you’re in for something fantastical.
 After being buzzed in, your eyes are drawn around the space which is full of everything from animal specimens to steampunk decor.
 Plenty of seating options are available from the balcony, to a hidden corridor, and the main bar and surrounding tables.

 I enjoyed the Dust of Rhus.
-Made from Hendrick’s gin, cranberry juice, sumac (the scientific name is rhus) syrup, egg white, and aromatic bitters, the drink was salty yet refreshing.
-The bar also had great people watching – both the bartenders and the guests.
+Made from Hendrick’s gin, cranberry juice, sumac (the scientific name is rhus) syrup, egg white, and aromatic bitters.
+The drink was salty yet refreshing.
+The bar was great for people watching, the bartenders and the guests.
+It was definitely worth a visit.

 Dedicated to the Herbalist Desmecht, the Calme Toi (left) features eucalyptus infused Tanqueray 10, escholtzia (flower) syrup, Fair kumquat liquor, yuzu, and lemon juice.
 It was refreshing, citrusy, and pine-flavored.
 The second drink (right) is dedicated to the AM Sweet Tea Shop.
 Vi-Tea-Cole is made with Bai Mudan White tea, Benedictine, Cocchi Americano, and lemon juice.
 The combination results in a highly drinkable tea treat.

-If you want to get more hands-on cocktail experience, the bar offers cocktail classes that you can book through the website.
-Let me know if you have any other additions to add to these three great cocktail bars in Brussels in the comments.
+If you want to get more hands-on cocktail experience, the bar offers cocktail classes.
+The classes can be booked through their website.
+Let me know if you have any other additions to add to these three great cocktail bars in Brussels.
+I will definitely be back to try more.
 Cheers!